-- 1. Describing the proper selection and application criteria for the following: - a. bucket trucks - b. ladders - c. safety belts, lines, and harnesses - d. scaffolds - 2.
-Explaining the inspection and safety requirements prior to the use of each type of safety equipment. - 3.
-Describing the following procedural requirements for controlling confined space access: - a. obtaining special permits required to work in confined spaces - b. isolating, draining, purging, and flushing the space prior to entry - c. ventilating the space prior to personnel entry - d. testing the atmosphere for oxygen, explosive gas, and toxic gas concentration - e. clearing internal obstructions that interfere with safety lines - f. identifying and correcting other hazards (e.g., slippery surfaces) - g. installing temporary lighting - h. maintaining visual and oral contact between the person inside and someone outside the confined space - 4.
-Identifying the tools and equipment that may be taken into confined spaces. - 5.
-Explaining personnel, tool, and equipment accountability. - 6.
-Describing the use of safety equipment that may be used in confined spaces, emphasizing unique applications (e.g., special clothing, ice vests). - 7.
-Explaining methods of maintaining and monitoring adequate temporary ventilation. - 8.
-Explaining the danger of inert gases, such as nitrogen and argon, in confined spaces, low areas, and inadequately ventilated plant areas. - 9.
-Discussing the lessons learned, based on plant and industry epxerience, where personal injuries, fatalities, and equipment damage have resulted working from heights and confined spaces.
+- 1. Describing the proper selection and application criteria for the following: - a. bucket trucks - b.
+Ladders - C. safety belts, lines, and harnesses - d. scaffolds - 2.
+Explaining the inspection and safety requirements prior to the use of each type of safety equipment - 3.
+Describing the following procedural requirements for controlling confined space access: - a. obtaining special permits required to work in confined spaces - b. isolating, draining, purging, and flushing the space prior to entry - C. ventilating the space prior to personnel entry - d. testing the atmosphere for oxygen, explosive gas, and toxic gas concentration - e. clearing internal obstructions that interfere with safety lines - f. identifying and correcting other hazards (e.g., slippery surfaces) - g. installing temporary lighting - h. maintaining visual and oral contact between the person inside and someone outside the confined space - 4.
+Identifying the tools and equipment that may be taken into confined spaces - 5.
+Explaining personnel, tool, and equipment accountability

-Competency 8: The student will demonstrate an understanding of safe procedures for working with transportation equipment by:
+Competency 6: The student will demonstrate an understanding of safe procedures for working with transportation equipment by:

-- 1. Explaining the policy for use and control of transportation equipment used by maintenance personnel (e.g., speed limits, use of flagman while backing). - 2.
-Identifying site areas with restricted vehicle access (e.g., security areas, electrical switchyards, storage areas). - 3.
-Identifying vehicles designated to transport equipment. - 4.
-Describing special safety precautions and equipment associated with each type of vehicle. - 5.
-Describing the proper methods for securing vehicle loads.
+- 1. Explaining the policy for use and control of transportation equipment used by maintenance personnel (e.g., speed limits, use of flagman while backing) - 2.
+Identifying site areas with restricted vehicle access (e.g., security areas, electrical switchyards, storage areas) - 3.
+Identifying vehicles designated to transport equipment - 4.
+Describing special safety precautions and equipment associated with each type of vehicle - 5.
+Describing the proper methods for securing vehicle loads

-Competency 9.
-The student will demonstrate an understanding of basic principles and practices of first aid and CPR by:
+Competency 7: The student will demonstrate an understanding of basic principles and practices of first aid and CPR by: